Peter Brookes: Technique

 Brookes uses T. H. Saunders paper, on which he draws with Pelikan black ink and a dip pen, equipped with Gillott nibs, as well as watercolour and gouache.
 He says, "There are three stages to the way I draw cartoons: first they are rendered loosely in soft pencil, then I overlay that with pen and Indian ink, and finally I add tone and colour with watercolour."

-Personal life

-Brookes is married to Angela and they have two sons, Will and Ben.
-He, along with his sons, is an avid fan of London football club Queens Park Rangers, and has held a season ticket for many years.